Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Results

-For iron ions, the spatially compact d orbitals indicate significant electron correlation so that a large value of $U$ is needed.~\cite{ferber2012,backes2015,watson2017} We find that values smaller than $U$ = 3 eV result in an intermediate spin state.
+For iron ions, the spatially compact $d$ orbitals indicate significant electron correlation so that a large value of $U$ is needed.~\cite{ferber2012,backes2015,watson2017,Song_2015} We find that values smaller than $U$ = 3 eV result in an intermediate spin state, which is good in agreement with our fixed spin moment results in \ce{[Fe^{III}(P)(Cl)]} as discussed earlier.
 Using the generally accepted values of $U$ = 4 eV and $J_H$ = 1 eV for iron~\cite{ferber2012,backes2015,watson2017,gga+u_value} produces the desired high spin configuration.
 As a result, the $d_{xy}$ orbital in the spin-down manifold is unoccupied, whereas all Fe 3d orbitals in the spin-up manifold are fully occupied.
 For the resulting high spin configuration of $S=5/2$, a calculated total spin moment of 5.0 $\mu_{B}$/cell is found.
-Comparison of this electronic structure with the molecular orbital diagram from the calculation with Gaussian-type orbitals shows that the two approaches result in a qualitatively similar picture, though quantitative differences in the orbital ordering and splitting between the spin-up and spin-down manifolds remain.
-In summary, the spin state of Fe is determined by the interplay of the ligand field environment, strong $p-d$ hybridization, and correlation effects.
-A careful selection of the density functional and additional parameters is therefore needed.
+Due to the occupied bonding orbitals in the spin-down manifold, ferromagnetic exchange interactions appear between Fe and N(Cl), as shown in the SI, Figure S2.
+In addition, the calculated spin densities are localized around Fe, N, and Cl, whereas no density appears on the carbon centers.
+It is worth noting that iron's high spin configuration can be reached at $U$ larger than 3 eV, whereas $U$ smaller than 3 eV leads to an intermediate spin configuration as observed in the pure GGA results.
+Similar to the GGA+$U$ results, iron's high spin state is obtained in the r2SCAN calculations, which is however not a routine functional for computational studies in the single atom catalysis field.
+Comparison of this electronic structure (Fig. \ref{Fe-P_bands}(b)) with the molecular orbital diagram (Fig. \ref{Fe-P_bands}(c)) from the calculation with Gaussian-type orbitals shows that the two approaches result in a qualitatively similar picture, though quantitative differences in the orbital ordering and splitting between the spin-up and spin-down manifolds remain.